free-creations/mini_jekyll/README.md

 # mini_jekyll

-An absolute minimalistic Jekyll scaffold.
+An absolutly minimalistic [Jekyll](https://jekyllrb.com/) scaffold.

 It can serve to build a clean site from scratch.

+It is meant to be used with the [RubyMine](https://www.jetbrains.com/ruby/) IDE from Jetbrains.

 ## Installation